Low Curb

 If the sealant dries before installing the Kerb, it will harden, making it impossible for the Kerb to fit over to the Mounting Bars.

-Install the Kerb: Starting at one end of the Mounting Bars begin to push the Kerb down over the Mounting Bar until it “clicks” into place.
+Starting at one end of the Mounting Bars begin to push the Kerb down over the Mounting Bar until it “clicks” into place.

 Installation Freedom – Uneven Floor